top of page

 When I was around 8 years of age we moved to the Alvarado area of Berkeley behind the Claremont hotel.

 My mother told me that we would not have been able to afford this neighborhood without help from her father and mother.
 They lived about ten minutes away so it worked out for everyone.
 I do remember that I realized that some of the families in this neighborhood had much more money than us.
 Significantly so in some cases.
 But in one of the magical hat tricks that my parents pulled off during our childhood I never felt wanting.
-Sure there were things we couldn’t buy, but there was no feeling of lack.
+Sure there were things we couldn’t buy in the moment, but there was no feeling of lack.
 Quite an accomplishment for my parents based on how much money they were making at the time.

 The houses in Alvarado area had been built in the early 20’s/30’s/40’s and were a mix of well-kept homes and huge white elephants that had seen better days.
 The aging ones seemed dark and mysterious, particularly when I was collecting money from the people who lived in them for my newspaper route.
+The neighborhood was filled with kids of all ages and we roamed through the joined backyards and along Sunset trail until it got dark.

 I always felt safe there as there were lots of eyes on us.
 Couldn’t get away with much, but I liked being outdoors, weather permitting.
-The irony about the safeness of the neighborhood is that one of my friend’s older sisters was kidnaped and later killed along the route that we all took through the Claremont hotel grounds to get home from school.
+The irony about the safeness of the neighborhood is that one of my friend’s older sisters was kidnaped and ultimately killed along the route that we all took through the Claremont hotel grounds to get home from school.
 I remember the police and the grownups looking very tense, but I don’t remember being told not to walk home that way, Strange really.

 The actual house itself had four bedrooms.
 My parents always said it was important to them that each child have their own room.
 This was an early blessing for me who wanted to be left alone at that point.
 My brother Bruce’s room was in the front and very sunny and bright.
 My sister was across the hall in the back next to my parents’ bedroom.
 My room was in the back in the darkened corner of the house.
 Suited me.

 When I was growing up I always wanted my door to the hall open.
-I felt sacred if it was closed.
-It was just the opposite when I was older.
+I felt scared if it was closed.
+It was just the opposite when I got older.
 I learned to like the confines of smaller spaces.
 But back then my mother and I would play a game about closing it for their privacy and then me opening it.
 The old house creaked and I could convince myself that something was walking down the hall towards me.
 Keeping the door open helped me when I would wake up at night feeling alone.

 I do remember having fever dreams in the upstairs of that house.
-Usually accompanied by high temperature, I would sleep walk to my parent’s room and tell them some crazy tale of rocks chasing me or an airplane crashing in the front yard.
+Usually caused by a high temperature, I would sleep walk to my parent’s room and tell them some crazy tale of rocks chasing me or an airplane crashing in the front yard.
 My father would roll over with a sigh and my mother would wake me up and put me back in bed, but it still felt very real.

-As a result of the patios narrow, horizontal shape, my brother and I got real good at shooting from the corners of the court.
+As a result of the patios narrow, horizontal shape, my brother and I got really good at shooting from the corners of the court.
 There was no room for a traditional free throw line or key.
 They also constructed two other grass levels above the patio that required a massive engineering project just to hold the dirt in place.

 My room many years later.
 Mine was darker